AlexisGarcia-Evertec/REST-API-Assigment-1/README.md

 ## Acknowledgements

-* Thanks to David Dang and all Champions for the support.
+* Thanks to David Dang and all Champions for their support.

 Happy learning!